 Many people include some of their favorite charitable causes and organizations in their wills.

 The ZOA leadership is planning for a future of activism, commitment and devotion to Zionist ideals.
 By remembering the ZOA in your list of bequests, you can help plan for that future.
 For more information on the procedure for including the ZOA in your will, call the ZOA National Office at 212-481-1500.

-Dear Mort, Enclosed please find my tax-deductible contribution in support of the ZOA's vital work. \$180,000 Champion \$25,000 Patron \$3,600 Builder \$100 Sustainer \$ \$100,000 Benefactor \$10,000 Guardian \$1,000 Contributor \$50 Member \$50 Member \$50,000 Defender \$5,000 Sponsor \$360 Double Chai \$36 Student/Senior We gratefully accept Israel bonds.
+CREDIT CARD CHECK INFORMATION

 Please charge my credit card.
-ZOA is a 501(c)(3) tax-exempt, not-for-profit organization.
-I have enclosed a check payable to ZOA.
+ZOA is a 501(c)(3) tax-exempt, not-for-profit organization. ☐ I have enclosed a check payable to ZOA.
 ZOA is a 501(c)(3) tax-exempt, not-for- profit organization.

-E-MAIL (required) E-MAIL [REQUIRED]
+E-MAIL (REQUIRED) E-MAIL [REQUIRED]

-CARD # (required) PHONE [REQUIRED]
+CARD # (REQUIRED) PHONE [REQUIRED]

 EXPIRATION DATE (REQUIRED)

-PHONE (required) PLEASE MAIL IN THE ENCLOSED ENVELOPE TO:
+PHONE (REQUIRED) PLEASE MAIL IN THE ENCLOSED ENVELOPE TO:

-NAME (required) Zionist Organization of America 4 EAST 34TH ST, 3RD FLOOR
+NAME (REQUIRED) Zionist Organization of America 4 EAST 34TH ST, 3RD FLOOR

 STREET (REQUIRED) NEW YORK, NY 10016

-Please visit our website: www.zoa.org

-CITY (required) For information: Call 212-481-1500 Fax 212-481-1515
+CITY (REQUIRED) Please visit our website: www.zoa.org For information: Call 212-481-1500 Fax 212-481-1515 info@zoa.org

-STATE (REQUIRED) ZIP (REQUIRED) info@zoa.org
+STATE (REQUIRED) ZIP (REQUIRED)

 SIGNATURE (REQUIRED) Thanks for our support.

 We need this information to process your donation.
 Your email will be used to send a receipt.
 ZRS16